snowball-tech/fractal/docs/TOOLING.md

 yarn workspaces foreach <command>
 ```

-### TurboRepo

-This mono-repository is based on [TurboRepo](https://turbo.build/repo) which is
-a tool that basically speed-up the tasks in a mono-repository.

-To fully use the potential of TurboRepo, you are expected to have in each of
-your packages and applications the following scripts:

-- `build`: _**(if needed)**_ to build the package/application
-- `lint`: to check the linting of the package/application:
-  `yarn run -T eslint --cache .`
-- `lint:fix`: to automatically fix some linting errors/warnings of the
-  package/application: `yarn run -T eslint --cache --fix .`
-- `format`: to check the formatting of the package/application:
-  `yarn run -T prettier --cache --check .`
-- `format:fix`: to automatically fix the format of the package/application
-  `yarn run -T prettier --cache --write .`
-- `types:check`: _**(when using TypeScript)**_ to check the TypeScript
-  compilation the package/application: `tsc --noEmit`

-These scripts will be automatically picked up by TurboRepo when running tasks
-such as `turbo lint` or `turbo build` from the root of the mono-repository or in
-each of the packages/applications.

-> **A quick note on `package.json` scripts**: as we are using Yarn v3 for the
-> mono-repository/workspace management, the automatic `pre<script>` and
-> `post<script>` hooks are not available.
-So you will have to call them yourself
-> in you actual script.

 ## Vercel

 > To be able to do anything in Vercel, you'll have to make sure to have the